-What fish to target?
+What fish to target

 Of course, the best fish species to target is going to vary by your region.
-If live near the coast, you might have access to saltwater fish or salmon.
+If you live near the coast, you might have access to saltwater fish or salmon.
 If not you’ll be going for freshwater fish.
 I’ll focus on freshwater fish that can be found in most states.

 Some of the best fish for survival:

 The most popular game fish in North America.